 Content Digests in the Feed

 To help users discover interesting content, we have a Content Digests section dedicated to pulling in a short list of popular and engaging content.
 On the web, this valuable content appears in the personalized feed (called Latest).
-Trending content is available under a separate tab as a quick link.

-Due to different screen sizes and ease of navigation on a mobile app, the mobile app (3.6.0 & up) only has only one section named Trending.
+Due to different screen sizes and ease of navigation on a mobile app, the mobile app (3.6.0 & up) has only one section named Trending.

 Due to how cookies are managed, web sessions are shorter than mobile app sessions.
 In other words, web experience users may need to sign in more often than mobile app users.